 Telling the stories of history’s most prominent women

 Interestingly, Lithuania has often become the backdrop for cinematic retellings of the lives of Europe’s most prominent women.
 The reign of the formidable Russian empress, Catherine the Great, came to life in the eponymous HBO miniseries, shot in large part in Lithuania.
-With the titular character played by Dame Helen Mirren, Catherine the Great (2019) earned the Pažaislis Monastery in Kaunas Europe’s best filming location award in 2020.
-A true pearl of Baroque architecture, Pažaislis and other impressive historical sites in Lithuania stood in for 18th-century Saint Petersburg.
+With the titular character played by Dame Helen Mirren, Catherine the Great (2019) earned Pažaislis Monastery in Kaunas the Best European Filming Location Award in 2020.
+A true pearl of Baroque architecture, Pažaislis and other impressive historical sites in Lithuania stood in for 18th century Saint Petersburg.

-Vilnius Old Town has also recently been transformed into Imperial Austria for another royal story – the German TV series Sisi (2021).
+Vilnius Old Town transformed into Imperial Austria for another royal story –German TV series Sisi (2021).
 The costume drama, which follows the life of Empress Elisabeth of Austria, had the Lithuanian National Philharmonic Society building standing in for the exterior of Hofburg, the Habsburg royal residence in Vienna.
 Meanwhile, the Renaissance buildings of Vilnius University served as interior sets.

-Lithuania has also been chosen to host the production of Lasse Hallström’s new project Hilma.
-The Swedish filmmaker, who has created such well-known films as The Cider House Rules (1999), and Chocolat (2000), is set to direct a film exploring the enigmatic life of Hilma af Klint.
+Lithuania was also selected to host the production of Lasse Hallström’s new project Hilma.
+The Swedish filmmaker, who has created such well-known films as The Cider House Rules (1999), and Chocolat (2000), directed a film exploring the enigmatic life of Hilma af Klint.
 The feminist pioneer, whose unconventional art and spirituality meant her 1,300 works remained largely unknown for decades, is now recognised as one of the Western world’s first abstract artists.

 Lithuania has been the perfect partner for foreign filmmakers in creating world-class films and TV shows.
-As the film industry is getting back on track, Lithuania is ready to welcome many more successful productions that showcase the beauty of the country’s cities and the talent of local production teams.
+As the film industry is getting back on track after the pandemic, Lithuania is ready to welcome many more successful productions that showcase the beauty of the country’s cities and the talent of local production teams.